drand/website/docs/blog/2022-03-28-storswift-joining.md

 ---
-title: StorSwift joins the League of Entropy
+title: "StorSwift joins the League of Entropy"
 summary: "StorSwift becomes the newest member of the League of Entropy.
 We've asked them why they're motivated by drand and decided to contribute - check what they said!"
 date: 2021-09-14
 ---

 _"StorSwift becomes the newest member of the League of Entropy.
 We've asked them why they're motivated by drand and decided to contribute - check what they said!"_

 We are excited to announce that [StorSwift](https://storswift.com/), a China-based cloud computing and storage services company, is joining forces with the [League of Entropy](https://leagueofentropy.com/) (LoE)!
 StorSwift is becoming the 15th member to join the LoE and the first partner joining from China - a significant milestone for the LoE!